onesys-onesign/invoicing-api/readme.aad.en.md

 **Request Headers:**

-`x-api-key:` Set this to the provided API key.
+`client-api-key:` Set this to the provided API key.

-`x-signature:` Set this to the HMAC encrypted string of the request body using the secret.
+`client-signature:` Set this to the HMAC encrypted string of the request body using the secret.

 > **Note:**
 > Do not send Authorization Bearer in header for HMAC Authentication